 5. Halong Bay

 Halong Bay is one of the finest natural wonders that Vietnam can offer to its tourists.
-It is part of the UNESCO World Heritage Sites that is located in the Gulf of Tonkin.
+It is part of the UNESCO World Heritage Sites located in the Gulf of Tonkin.
 There’s no exaggeration when locals describe this place as majestic and wonderful.
 Once you see this bay, you will be overwhelmed by its surreal beauty and wonders.

-One of the highlights of Halong Bay is the protrusion of thousands of island.
+One of the highlights of Halong Bay is the protrusion of thousands of islands.
 Some of the islands are even sitting on top of another island.
 If viewed from far, these formations look like they are strips of mountains.